What is smishing & how to protect your business and customers

 Smishing messages often urge the receiver to do something as soon as possible and have an element of urgency.
 But you should not be fooled by that.
 Instead, take your time to investigate whether the message is authentic and do not do anything a suspicious message asks you to do.
 That is the rule to follow.

-Scams can have serious consequences for companies, including loss of customers, legal costs, and intellectual property theft.
-To prevent these types of losses, it's important for companies to educate their customers about how to identify and avoid scams, particularly those that involve smishing.
+Fraud can have serious consequences for companies, including loss of customers, legal costs, and intellectual property theft.
+To prevent these types of losses, it's important for companies to educate their customers on how to identify and avoid fraud.

-Here are a few steps that companies can take to protect and defend against scams:
+Here are some proactive steps companies can take to protect themselves against scams:

-1. Communicate with customers about the types of information and requests that your company typically includes in text messages.
+1. Communicate with customers about the types of information and requests your company typically includes via text messages.
 This can help customers verify the authenticity of a message.

-2. Listen to customer complaints about scammers pretending to be your company, and take the necessary actions to prevent similar complaints in the future.
+2. Listen to customer complaints about fraudsters impersonating your company, and take the necessary actions to prevent similar issues in the future.

-3. Inform customers about the sender ID that your company uses, so they can verify that a message is coming from your company.
+3. Inform customers about the sender ID so they can confirm that a message is genuinely from your business.
+If your company does not used a protected alphanumeric sender ID, contact us at LEKAB and we'll help you set one up.

 ABOUT LEKAB